gabrielbac/aws_control_tower_manifest_builder/README.rst

 1. ``git fetch`` to fetch all tags
 2. ``make bump-<patch-minor-major>``
 3. Update HISTORY.rst
+4. Make a release in Github and add a tag.

 * Cloud Formation templates require a metadata section with the following info: